KenIjiwoye/agencystarter/README.md

 # agencystarter
-PSD to HTML Agency Site
+PSD to HTML Agency Site.
+Built this as a fun weekend project.
+Will be added to portfolio @ www.kwoye.me

 ## Usage
-clone repository and run "npm install".
+clone repository and run "npm install" to get dependencies.

-## Work in progress